jasandoval1/windev_training/dotnet/multimodule-assemblies/README.md

 ildasm /out:main2.txt Main2.exe
 ```

-The resulting disassembly contains an assembly manifest, implying that `Main2.exe` is indeed an assembly:
+The resulting disassembly contains an assembly manifest that defines the `Main2` assembly:

 ```
 .assembly Main2